Doctoral Off-campus Research Policy and Procedures

 9. Doctoral candidates must pay University fees in accordance with the programme regulations and University Fees Statute whether they are on or off-campus.

-10. Doctoral candidates who are not New Zealand citizens and who wish to conduct their entire doctorate overseas are required to pay international tuition fees for the duration of their enrolment.
+10. Doctoral candidates who are not New Zealand citizens and who receive exceptional circumstance approval under clause 18b to conduct their entire doctorate overseas are required to pay international tuition fees for the duration of their enrolment.

 Note: Doctoral candidates who are not New Zealand citizens will lose their eligibility to pay domestic tuition fees if the duration and/or nature of their absence is not compliant with the PhD Domestic Tuition Fees Policy.

-11. Candidates must have access to appropriate resources during any period(s) of off-campus research.
+12. Candidates must have access to appropriate resources and supervision during any period(s) of off-campus research.

-12. The University is not responsible for the costs associated with the candidate travelling to the University or with the supervisor travelling to meet with the candidate at their off-campus research.
+13. The University is not responsible for the costs associated with the candidate travelling to the University or with a supervisor travelling to meet with the candidate at their off-campus research location.

 14. Occupational health and safety training relevant to the research location must be undertaken by the candidate.